Our Environment

 - Enhances production of cattle from farms that meet the Charter of Good Breeding Practices

-Moy Park Beef Orléans also encourages its suppliers to purchase cattle from farms involved in Charte des Bonnes Pratiques d’élevage (Good Farming Practices) agreement.
+Beef Orléans also encourages its suppliers to purchase cattle from farms involved in Charte des Bonnes Pratiques d’élevage (Good Farming Practices) agreement.
 The Good Farming Practices, established by the National Livestock Confederation (CNE), is the approved industry standard.
 Meat from the Netherlands and Ireland also meet requirements set out by the Good Farming Practices.
 This contributes to making sure 100% of our contracted farm partners are audited for animal welfare and environmental performance.

-- All Pilgrim’s UK lamb producers are Farm Assured and raise lambs on farms that are independently audited by Farm Assurance Assessors.
+- All Pilgrim’s Europe lamb producers are Farm Assured and raise lambs on farms that are independently audited by Farm Assurance Assessors.
 Our lamb producer partners also complete a Responsible Efficient Production Assessment biannually.
 This assessment evaluates the farm’s production, health, welfare and environmental standards.

 Mexico: